Analysis | Perhaps Dr. Seuss wasn’t a First Amendment tipping-point after all

 Fox News covered the story constantly.
 Just segment after segment.
 Seuss was mentioned 60 times in the 24 hours after the announcement from his estate.
-The development was generally looped into the network’s broader fight against “cancel culture,” an umbrella term referring to circumstances in which offensive language, images or actions had prompted some negative response: a person losing a job or a product being discontinued, for example.
+The development was generally looped into the network’s broader fight against “cancel culture,” an umbrella term referring to circumstances in which offensive language, images or actions had prompted some negative response — a person losing a job or a product being discontinued, for example.

-But for Fox and its contributing team, “cancel culture” was simply a leftist attempt to institute cultural Bolshevism, an anti-American push being actively championed by a Democratic Party that had attained unified control of the government.
+But for Fox and its contributing team, cancel culture was simply a leftist attempt to institute cultural Bolshevism, an anti-American push being actively championed by a Democratic Party that had attained unified control of the government.
 Overheated rhetoric about Biden goon squads coming after Republicans who dared speak up was intertwined with this idea that Hollywood elites were also cracking down on wrongthink.
 And now, even targeting Seuss!

 Calling this nonsense is an understatement.
 Seuss’s estate understood that some illustrations in a few books used racial stereotypes that had no potential benefit and obvious potential drawbacks.
 So the estate, responsible for his legacy, yanked the books.
 This was not a First Amendment issue, since it wasn’t in any way a government edict attempting to control free speech.
 If anything, it was deeply capitalistic, hoping to make sure that no one had a reason not to spend money on Seuss books.

-In a few months, Fox had pivoted to a different, broader example of the threat free speech faced in the U.S.: “critical race theory.”
-The network (and Republican officials and the right-wing media in general) wasn’t really criticizing the academic theory that is described using that three-word phrase, but, instead, a mish-mash of race-related talking points and pedagogies that were plucked out of the national conversation to use as examples.
+In a few months, Fox had pivoted to a different, broader example of the threat free speech faced in the United States: critical race theory.
+The network (and Republican officials and the right-wing media in general) wasn’t really criticizing the academic theory that is described using that three-word phrase, but instead a mishmash of race-related talking points and pedagogies that were plucked out of the national conversation to use as examples.
 Occasions in which race was discussed clumsily or where some controversial book was discovered were cherry-picked and baked into a delicious pie for Fox News’s audience.
 That the subject amplified tensions between voters and school boards — particularly in Virginia, where a close gubernatorial contest was underway — simply meant that it was useful for Fox to keep hammering on the idea until early November.

-All of that focus on “critical race theory” and its conflation with discussions of race more broadly led to a predictable outcome: legislators eager to appeal to Republicans who watch Fox News began introducing legislation doing exactly what didn’t happen with Dr. Seuss.
+All of that focus on critical race theory and its conflation with discussions of race more broadly led to a predictable outcome: Legislators eager to appeal to Republicans who watch Fox News began introducing legislation doing exactly what didn’t happen with Dr. Seuss.
 The state would weigh in, removing from schools and libraries books that failed to meet subjective standards for content.

 In late November, the American Library Association, an advocacy organization that tracks censorship efforts, released an unusual statement condemning the efforts.